mikias-worash/JavaTest/README.md

             char meaning[200];
         }

-- An index to dictionary file is specified by the following structure
+An index to dictionary file is specified by the following structure

         struct dicIndex{
             char word[50];
-  list posList;// list of position(references) of record on the file }
+            list posList;   // list of position(references) of record on the file }

-  Where list is a single linked list with head and tail implementation
+            //  Where list is a single linked list with head and tail implementation